-- There is significant potential for utility-scale solar PV and wind power development in Georgia.
-The maximum development potential across the country is estimated at approximately 87 GW and 5.4 GW for solar PV and wind projects, respectively, considering maximum concentration capacities of 5000 MW for both solar PV and wind, with a land utilisation factor of 20-30% for solar PV and 15-20% for onshore wind.
-This potential can largely cover the current (and potential future revised) renewable targets through 2030, which are now set at 5.289 GW, according to the Global Energy Monitor (2024). - Most of the solar PV and wind potential identified is located in the central, southern, southwestern and southeastern parts of the country, respectively, along the transmission line and road networks.
+- There is significant potential for utility-scale solar PV and wind power development in Colombia.
+The maximum development potential across the country is estimated at approximately 1604.9 GW and 31.5 GW for solar PV and wind projects, respectively, considering maximum concentration capacities of 5 000 MW for both solar PV and wind, with a land utilisation factor of 50%.
+This potential can largely cover the current (and potential future revised) renewable targets through 2026, which are now set at 6 GW (Ministry of Mines and Energy, Colombia). - Most of the solar PV and wind potential identified is located in the northern and southwestern parts of the country, respectively, along the transmission line and road networks.

 These findings are intended to prompt more in-depth investigation that will establish specific sites for detailed evaluation using high temporal and spatial resolution resource data.
 The limitations of this study must also be noted.
 These include the sensitivity of the land suitability maps to the assumptions made to set the thresholds and the underlying quality of criteria datasets.
 Notably, non-technical issues, such as land ownership, can also influence the selection of land for further prospecting.
+It is noteworthy that the country has significant wind potential in the northern regions, while this analysis is being conducted based on existing infrastructure, including the transmission and road networks.

-However, Georgia can select promising sites within the areas identified by this study to submit to IRENA's site assessment service (Technical Assessment Services).
+However, Colombia can select promising sites within the areas identified by this study to submit to IRENA's site assessment service (Technical Assessment Services).
 This is a pre-feasibility assessment that determines the financial and technical viability of a site for solar PV and wind project development using downscaled time series of solar irradiance and wind speed data, respectively.
 The time series data are fed into a robust power generation model and a simplified financial model developed to simulate a range of tariffs at which specific sites are viable for development.